The markets have returned 192% over 10 years. How has your portfolio performed?

 Are you getting the returns you deserve?

-Despite the volatility we've seen in the markets over the last few years...
+Despite a global pandemic, civil unrest, negative oil prices and the volatility we've seen over the last few years...

 That's almost 3 times what you started with.